nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 - You change some spec files: in that case the `build` task can be cached and doesn't have to re-run.
 - You update your docs, changing a couple of markdown files: then there's no need to re-run builds, tests, linting on your CI.
 All you might want to do is trigger the Docusaurus build.

-## Installing Nx on a Non-Monorepo Project
+## Install Nx on a Non-Monorepo Project

 Run the following command: